buhrmi/buhrmi/README.md

 ## Hello Wanderer 👋

 Hold on to your shitcoins.
-You have reached the GitHub profile of buhrmi, a web developer (Rails, Svelte) who does [weird things](https://youtu.be/lFtz99Y7_nM) from time to time.
+You have reached the GitHub profile of buhrmi, a Rails & Svelte developer who does [weird things](https://youtu.be/lFtz99Y7_nM) from time to time.

 ## Current projects